XGenerationLab/XiYan-SQL/README.md

 The refiner optimizes each candidate by correcting logical or syntactical errors.
 To address the challenge of identifying the best candidate, we fine-tune a selection model to distinguish nuances of candidate SQL queries.
 The experimental results on multiple dialect datasets demonstrate the robustness of XiYan-SQL in addressing challenges across different scenarios.
-Overall, our proposed XiYan-SQL achieves the state-of-the-art execution accuracy of 89.65\% on the Spider test set, 69.86\% on SQL-Eval, 41.20\% on NL2GQL, and a competitive score of 72.23\% on the Bird development benchmark.
+Overall, our proposed XiYan-SQL achieves the state-of-the-art execution accuracy of 75.63\% on Bird test, 89.65\% on the Spider test set, 69.86\% on SQL-Eval, 41.20\% on NL2GQL.
 The proposed framework not only enhances the quality and diversity of SQL queries but also outperforms previous methods.